RigoLigoRLC/FutureComposerSTM32/README.md

 # Future Composer Player on STM32

 This is a Future Composer 1.4 player ported to STM32.
-The sole purpose of this project is to play the tune of Keil uVision keygen by EDGE team.
+The sole purpose of this project is to play the tune of Keil uVision keygen*.

+\* The original music is from [I.C.E 2 of Cytax](https://whdload.de/mags/Cytax_ICE02.html).

 # Building